AnalystShoeb/sql_data_cleaning/README.md

 ✅ **Data Acquisition:** Importing data from CSV files into a SQL Server database.
 ✅ **Data Cleaning:** Handling missing values, duplicates, inconsistent formatting, and outliers.
 ✅ **Data Transformation:** Standardization, normalization, type conversions, and derived features.
-✅ **Exploratory Data Analysis (EDA):** Summary statistics, data distributions, and key trends using SQL queries.

 ## 🎯 Ideal for Professionals in: